SeSame: Simple, Easy 3D Object Detection with Point-Wise Semantics: Method

-As shown in \cref{alg:semantic_feature_concatenation}, the semantic features from Cylinder3D \cite{Cylinder3D} include an information per each point, indicating which class it belongs to.
-This corresponds to the semantic label map in the training dataset of \cite{Cylinder3D}, SemanticKITTI\cite{dataset:semanticKITTI}, and class mapping is applied to detectors trained on KITTI 3D object detection dataset.
-Among the semantic segmentation, only classes corresponding to the KITTI label map are assigned, followed by one-hot encoding.
-This returns 1×4 tensor, for example, if a point is classified as a car, 1 is assigned to $s1$, and 0 is assigned to others.
-After aggregating with the raw point cloud, the following concatenated feature is generated for a point: [$x_i, y_i, z_i, r_i, s0_i, s1_i, s2_i, s3_i$], where $i$ is index number.
-Here, $s0$ $\sim$ $s3$ represent semantic information for unlabeled, car, pedestrian, and cyclist, respectively.
-The concatenated feature obtained in this way becomes the input of feature extractor of each detectors.
+\textbf{Proposed Method.} As shown in \cref{alg:semantic_feature_concatenation}, the semantics from previous step include an information per each point, indicating which class it belongs to.
+This corresponds to the semantic label map of the SemanticKITTI\cite{dataset:semanticKITTI}, which is the training dataset for the pretrained model from the previous step.
+Therefore, class mapping is required for the detector training on the KITTI 3D object detection dataset.
+Among the semantics, only classes corresponding to the KITTI label map are assigned, followed by one-hot encoding.
+After aggregating with the raw point cloud, a new point cloud is generated as follows : [$x_i, y_i, z_i, r_i, {\text{semantics}}$], where $i$ is index number, $x, y, z$ are coordinates of a point in Cartesian coordinates, and $r$ is intensity.
+Here, ${\text{semantics}}$ represent semantic information for unlabeled, car, pedestrian, and cyclist, respectively.
+The point cloud with semantics obtained as follows becomes the input of feature extractor of each detectors.